 Game of Thrones

-The first season of the HBO television series created by David Benioff and D. B. Weiss debuted on April 17th, 2011.
+The pilot season of the HBO television series created by David Benioff and D. B. Weiss debuted on April 17th, 2011.
 The series was filmed primarily at the Paint Hall Studios in Belfast, Northern Ireland, with other portions filmed in Iceland, Croatia, Morocco and Malta.

 The show’s first season received positive reviews from critics for its production value, character development and acting performances, receiving a Metacritic score of 79.
 On December 23rd, 2011, the Game of Thrones fan blog Winter is Coming reported that the show had been selected in both the Washington Post and Time’s “best of 2011” television show lists.